thunderseethe/thunderseethe.github.io/content/posts/how-to-choose-between-hm-and-bidir.md

 }
 ```

-and we're good language developers, so of course that means Type gets a function case as well:
+And we're good language developers, so of course that means Type gets a function case as well:

 ```rs
 enum Type {